Home / Our Initiatives/ Optimizing Informed Consent

 ► Review

 The project is guided by an Advisory Group of experts from across Canada including REB administrators, research ethics experts, researchers, and patient partners.
 We will be establishing a separate group of Patient/Family Partner Advisors.
 The Gap Analysis was presented at the Canadian Association of Research Ethics Boards (CAREB) 2023 Annual Meeting.
-The draft template will be presented at CAREB 2024 Annual Meeting.
-In addition to input from the Advisory Group and Patient Advisors, we will invite consultation and review electronically by a broad group of informed and interested individuals through this website.
+The draft template was be presented at CAREB 2024 Annual Meeting.
+In addition to input from the Advisory Group and Patient Advisors, we are inviting broad consultation and review through this website.

 ► Publication

-We will be seeking input from individuals who have an interest in clinical research, and/or who have lived experience as a patient or as a family member of someone who has been approached to participate in health research.
+We are inviting individuals who have an interest in clinical research, and/or who have lived experience as a patient or as a family member of someone who has been approached to participate in health research, to provide input on our draft template.

 Who We Are